 Love playing video games?
 Then you probably know about Twitch already.
 For the uninitiated, Twitch is like YouTube except with real-time live-streamed gameplay rather than pre-recorded videos.
 Twitch started as a platform for watching gaming tournaments and other events, but has since evolved into so much more.

 While Twitch itself is completely free, it has bonus features you can unlock with a Twitch Turbo subscription (e.g. no advertisements).
 What you may not realize is, every Prime membership comes with Twitch Prime, which basically grants the same benefits as Twitch Turbo.
-But Twitch Prime offers one unique benefit: every month, certain commercial games are made free to acquire and download!
+But Twitch Prime offers one unique benefit: every month, certain commercial games are made free to download!

 7. Flat-Fee Grocery Deliveries (Prime Pantry)